 This is a great VPN solution designed to be easy to use, even for people that aren’t so tech-savvy.
 CyberGhost employs AES-256 encryption with OpenVPN, which is very secure as we discussed earlier.
 This program also includes a functional kill switch feature, which is important for killing your connection in case the VPN fails.

-The company is based in Romania, but operates out of the UK.
-The UK is a member country of the Five Eyes Alliance, which is a red flag when it comes to VPN jurisdictions.
-Even still, the service offers good security and competent features while retaining an effective focus on simplicity and usability.
+The company is based in Romania but operates out of the UK.
+The UK is a member country of the 5 eyes Alliance, which is a red flag when it comes to VPN jurisdictions.
+Even still, the service offers good security and competent features while retaining an active focus on simplicity and usability.

 The service starts at $12.99 for one month, with a money back guarantee.
 You can also pay $5.25 per month for a one-year subscription, or $2.50 per month for three years.

 While Sweden is not the best country in terms of privacy, PrivateVPN certainly shouldn’t be looked over only because its located in a country that belongs to the 14 eyes alliance.
 This service counters that with a strict no-logs policy, OpenVPN and IKEv2 protocols, leak protection, and a kill switch.

 Despite its smaller server fleet, PrivateVPN offers above-average speeds and decent global coverage.
 While there will be providers who offer better connectivity, that doesn’t mean that PrivateVPN doesn’t offer one that’s simply good enough.

 The last argument for this service is the one that’s hard to counter.
 Yes, we’re talking about the prices.
 You can grab PrivateVPN for a month by spending only $7.67.
 But to save some serious money, we advise taking a look at the annual price of $3.82/month.
 All plans come with a 30-day money-back guarantee.